 International Students – Admitted students who are not on Texas A&M funding or who have not submitted official letters of scholarship from an agency in good standing with Texas A&M University are asked to submit an advance deposit of $2,000 (U.S.) or $1,000 if the student is transferring from a college or university in the U.S. The estimated cost for international students (tuition, fees, books, supplies, transportation, room and board and living expenses) for the nine-month academic year is approximately $14,574 (U.S.).
 There is no guarantee that students who are self-supported will receive a TAMU or extramural assistantship, regardless of academic success.

 Once admitted you will have until your 2nd semester for Master’s students and 4th semester for Ph.D. students to form a committee and submit a degree plan.
-If you fail to meet these deadlines you will be blocked from registration by the Office of Graduate Studies until they have been met.
-The degree plan must be approved by committee, department and OGS before it is considered completed.
+If you fail to meet these deadlines you will be blocked from registration by the Office of Graduate and Professional Studies until they have been met.
+The degree plan must be approved by committee, department and OGAPS before it is considered completed.

 Once accepted, all students must maintain a 3.0 GPA.
 If a student falls below a 3.0, the student will have one semester to bring his/her grades up or face dismissal.

 All students are required to possess a competent command of English.
 The department does not require a foreign language for any of its degrees.
 Applicants whose native language is not English are required to have a TOEFL score of at least 550 (paper-based), TOFLC of at least 213 (computer-based), or TOFI of at least 80 (internet-based), and no more than two years old.
 Students who score below 550 or who will have teaching assignments will be required to complete ELPE before registering for classes.
 To complete the ELPE Certification Process, the student may be required to register in one or more courses in the English Language Institute.